 If you are planning a romantic date, you might wonder how long you can keep the rose petals before they get wilted.
 Usually, if you pluck them from the rose, you can store them for up to three days.

 How to Make Your Roses Last Longer in A Vase

 If you want your roses to last for a week or even longer, you can follow a few easy steps.
 Make sure you get all of your setup ready before cutting them, if possible.
 Minimizing the time they spend out of water helps the bloom remain healthy for longer.

 Thus, the first step is to ensure that you have a clean vase.
-Use antibacterial soap and warm water to clean it thoroughly; the reason why this is important is because dirty vases have germs and deposits from tap water that cut roses’ life short.
+Use antibacterial soap and warm water to clean it thoroughly; the reason why this is important is that dirty vases have germs and deposits from tap water that cut roses’ life short.

 Secondly, try to replace tap water for your roses with purified or distilled water.
 In other words, bottled water helps your cut roses last longer.
-If you do not have access to this or prefer to use tap water, you can put the water in the vase and place it in the fridge over the night.
+If you do not have access to this or prefer to use tap water, you can put the water in the vase and place it in the fridge at the night.
 This helps to disperse the chlorine before adding your cut roses.

 Another trick to help your cut roses last longer is to add some sugar.
 Two tablespoons added in the water helps to keep your roses nourished as they absorb the sugary water through the stems and turn it into glucose.
-The glucose is then used to maintain all the tissues healthy.
+The glucose is then used to maintain all the tissues healthily.
 One important aspect is to use sugar, not alternatives such as saccharin or aspartame.
 These substitutes do not break down in the same way, so they do not have the same effect.

 Roses dry quicker if they are placed in direct sunlight or next to a source of heat.
 While you keep your roses to decorate your home throughout the day, it might help to put them in the fridge overnight.
 If your rooms are quite hot, you can place them next to some airflow source, such as an open window or the main entrance.
 Heat gets your roses to wither much quicker.